p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

-Consider an example where you are working with a pedestrian dataset, you know that most of your bounding boxes are going to be thin and tall, so instead of predicting width, height of your bounding boxes directly, you can predict offsets to some predefined bounding boxes called anchor boxes (or dimension clusters)
+Consider an example where you are working with a pedestrian dataset, you know that most of your bounding boxes are going to be thin and tall, so instead of predicting width, height of your bounding boxes directly, you can predict offsets to some predefined bounding boxes called anchor boxes (or dimension clusters).

 How are anchor boxes defined?

 Anchor boxes are defined by their width, height.
 In Yolov2 the anchor boxes are choosed based on K-means clustering.
-From your training dataset extract all your objects width, height in the following format:
+To get anchor boxes for your own training dataset, extract width, height of all the objects in your training dataset, in the following format:

 0 w1 0 h1